ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+to Elm street and half a block to the,
+alley.
+Marks on the ground showed that she,
+was dragged 75 feet to the spot where
+she was strangled to death.
+Her fear-&#x27;
+fully bruised and lacerated throat andi
+face shows that she fought desperately.
+Wife Murderer Hanged.
+Henry Salzner, a white man and a pho-&gt; 3j
+tographer by trade, who killed his wife
 last July with an ax, was taken out of the
 county jail at 11:40 o’clock by the mob and
 hanged to a telegraph pole and his body